 Wiley CPAexcel offers its own trio of candidate services.
 First, the Partner Until You Pass Guarantee gives you free online content and courseware updates until you pass.
 Second, their professor mentoring lets you receive online support from subject-expert professors.
 Finally, the Virtual Classroom series includes live, online instruction and support.

 Study aid like this can make a world of difference in the speed and success of your CPA Exam studies.
 With this in mind, you really should regard review providers who offer such extraordinary customer service and personalized coaching above those that don't.

 There are two scenarios in which you may prefer to cram for the CPA Exam: when you want to pass super fast or when you want to feel super prepared.
 In either instance, a cram course can help you out.
 A cram course is a condensed review of critical exam topics with a limited period of access.
 They're basically a study insurance policy designed to ensure you have all the facts, definitions, dates, rates, and formulas memorized before exam day.

-Though several are distinct courses, most cram courses are supplementary: you take them only after you've completed a more comprehensive CPA review course.
+Though several are distinct courses, most cram courses are supplementary: you take them only after you've completed a more comprehensive CPA study guide.
 In some instances (but not most), you can only purchase the cram course if you're already using another course from that review provider.

 The two providers with cram courses that stand out are Roger CPA Review and Yaeger CPA Review.

 Roger’s online cram course comes with everything you need to boost your CPA Exam score by up to 10 points in a short period of time.
 With 2 months of access, you get 10 to 25-minute micro lesson lectures, practice questions on the lectures with in-depth explanations, and succinct digital textbooks.

 The Yaeger cram course also serves as a final wrap up that can increase your points.
 The course uses video lectures to solidify must-know concepts in your mind.
 What's more, it also comes with digital textbooks.